 When hiring for company culture, another issue often overlooked is how well they’ll get along with the team.

 A candidate may have all the right skills and perhaps eager to join your team.
-Yet, it’s important to factor in the micro-culture of each specific team or report chain.
+Yet, it’s essential to factor in the micro-culture of each specific team or report chain.
 You want new hires to get along well with their existing teammates as well as with the company as a whole.

 Next, make sure new hires are immediately in the loop.